Fundamental AIM IHT ISA

 See example of the total charges over 5 years

-Fundamental is a long established boutique manager whose specialism is investing in AIM.
+Fundamental is a long-established boutique manager whose specialism is investing in AIM.
 To date the performance has been very good, although this is not a guide to the future.
 Charges are also competitive, especially for larger portfolios.

-Something to bear in mind is that the team is small, so there is key man risk and it doesn’t have the resources of a large fund manager.
+Something to bear in mind is that the team is small, so there is key person risk and it doesn’t have the resources of a large fund manager.
 However important functions such as the custodian of client assets have been outsourced to credible partners.
-In addition the two fund managers and co-owners of the business Chris and Stephen are hugely committed and have a long track record of investing in AIM.
+In addition, the two fund managers and co-owners of the business Chris and Stephen are hugely committed and have a long track record of investing in AIM.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
 You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
 This review is a marketing communication.
 It is not advice or a personal or research recommendation to buy the investment mentioned.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.